English at Westmoor Primary Information

 Once children are fluent, accurate readers and have completed the RWI programme, they can select a "free reader" reading book.
 Children in Year 5/6 who are free readers may bring a book of their choice from home.

 Quality texts form the spine for all of our teaching and a varied selection of poetry, fiction and non-fiction is available in all classes.
-Click here for a suggested list of award winning books.
-Our recommended reading spine Nursery, Reception, Year 1, Year 2, Year 3, Year 4, Year 5 and Year 6.
+Click here for more information for reading at home.
+Our recommended supplementary reading texts Nursery, Reception, Year 1, Year 2, Year 3, Year 4, Year 5 and Year 6.

-Click here to view more information about reading at home and spelling
+Click here to view more information about reading at home.

 Writing & Handwriting